github/opensource.guide/_articles/building-community.md

 ### Share ownership of your project

-> The biggest existential threat to your library is this: you get burned out and stop working on it – and no one else contributes to it – so it doesn’t get maintained, and your users leave. - @ashfurrow, ["Building Popular Projects"](https://ashfurrow.com/blog/building-popular-projects/)
+> The biggest existential threat to your library is this: you get burned out and stop working on it – and no one else contributes to it – so it doesn't get maintained, and your users leave. - @ashfurrow, ["Building Popular Projects"](https://ashfurrow.com/blog/building-popular-projects/)

 People are excited to contribute to projects when they feel as sense of ownership.
 That doesn't mean you need to turn over your project's vision or accept contributions you don't want.
 But the more you can give credit to others, the more likely they are to stick around.